 What’s better than one place to grab a drink?
 Five in one!
 At Campari House, there are five levels of entertainment, including two rooftop bars.
 Enjoy pizza and drinks on the roof, or settle into one of the fully serviced private booths in the two-level lounge.
 There really is something for everyone at Campari House.

-The QT’s huge indoor-outdoor rooftop bar, QT rooftop, is open for sunset cocktails every night.
-The outdoor deck is enormous and slick and only matched by its interiors which are even slicker with a side of gloss.
+QT’s huge indoor-outdoor rooftop bar, QT rooftop, is open for sunset cocktails every night.
+The outdoor deck is enormous and slick and matched only by its interiors which are even slicker with a side of gloss.
 Seek out the central bar and fossick out one of the many nooks for after sunset shenanigans.
 It’s sleek.
 And it’s where all the cool people hang out.

 Siglo is an open-air rooftop terrace, upstairs from The Melbourne Supper Club.
 While it might not be your cheapest drinking option, you do get attentive table service, a substantial wine and cocktail list and sophisticated atmosphere.
 Siglo is geared towards a late supper, offering a range of options from foie gras to party pies, as well as classic desserts.

 With unforgettable views, attentive staff and a superbly designed interior – Melina on the Rooftop is a perfect place to unwind with a drink in hand.
 Its Greek cuisine is highly praised by punters, and while there is plenty of ouzo to indulge in, there’s also a cute cocktail menu alongside a selection of fine wines and craft beers.
 Worth the elevator ride up to the 13th floor.